The Process of Decontaminating Drinking Water

 - Make their drinking water taste better

 There are two categories and when it comes to treatment systems for household water, point of entry and point of use.
-The systems that are point of entry are usually installed once the water meter is installed and will treat the majority of the water that enters a home.
-A point of use system will treat the water in different batches and then deliver that water to a faucet, like a bathroom, kitchen sink, or one of the auxiliary faucets that are mounted next to tape.
+The systems that are a point of entry are usually installed once the water meter is installed and will treat the majority of the water that enters a home.
+A point of use system will treat the water in different batches and then deliver that water to a faucet, like a bathroom, kitchen sink, or one of the auxiliary faucets that are mounted next to the tape.
 Below are some of the most common types of systems for the home.

 · Filtration Systems – Water filters are devices that remove the impurities from your water using a chemical or biological process or physical barrier.

 · Water Softeners – Water softeners are devices that make water less hard.
-They usually will use potassium or sodium ions for replacing magnesium or calcium ions, since these are the ions which make your water hard.
+They usually will use potassium or sodium ions for replacing magnesium or calcium ions, since these are the ions that make your water hard.

 · Distillation Systems – The process of distillation boils impure water, and then the steam is collected, then condensed in another container.
 This will leave a lot of the contaminants that are solid behind.

 · Disinfection – This chemical or physical process kills or deactivates pathogenic microorganisms.
-Some chemical disinfectant examples are ozone, chlorine dioxide and chlorine.
-Some physical disinfectant examples are heat, electronic radiation and ultraviolet light.
+Some chemical disinfectant examples are ozone, chlorine dioxide, and chlorine.
+Some physical disinfectant examples are heat, electronic radiation, and ultraviolet light.

 There are many processes in the US that water goes through to help make sure it’s safe for you and your family to drink.
 The next time you pour a glass of water, think about what that water has gone through so that you and your family can enjoy it.